Textiles made from yarn comprising 30% previously worn clothing, 20% off-cuts, and 50% recycled PET polyester.*

 The difference in water and energy usage between one regular polo-shirt and one 100% recycled polo-shirt from the Interall Group is equivalent to taking 72 showers and watching television non-stop for three months.

-Our partner, Schijvens (confection factory), uses several tools to perform due diligence and to verify independent traceability:
+Our partner, Schijvens (clothing factory), uses several tools to perform due diligence and to verify independent traceability:

-Fair Wear Foundation: independent review of social compliance in our sewing workshops.
-Schijvens has now reached “Leader” status; the company monitors 100% of its factories and has won this year’s Best Practice Award with the implementation of the Living Wage. (fairwear.org)
+Fair Wear Foundation: independent review of social compliance in the sewing workshops.
+Our workshop has now reached “Leader” status; the company monitors 100% of its factories and has won this year’s Best Practice Award with the implementation of the Living Wage. (fairwear.org)

 Higg Index, a Sustainable Apparel Coalition initiative